loganriebel/seo_agent_pipeline/README.md

 - Claude Code with agent mode enabled
 - Python 3.10+ (for Stage 8 build tools and schema validation)
 - A static site with git-push deploy (or adapt Stage 8/10 for your stack)

+## Build Your Own!

+Use this repo to get a step by step walkthrough to setup your own AI SEO agent https://github.com/loganriebel/seo-content-stack